Skip to content

 Fortran array index starts from 1

-C/C++ arrray index starts from 0
+C/C++ array index starts from 0

 Parallel version discussion